ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 Latency in cross-border transaction monitoring

-This project attempts to address those issues by introducing machine learning interpretability and statistical robustness into a detection framework that can adaptively improve with new data.
+This project addresses those issues by introducing machine learning interpretability and statistical robustness into a detection framework that can adaptively improve with new data.

 Financial Organization Context